Dynamic-Capital/Dynamic-Capital/README.md

 Set `TRADINGVIEW_LOG_LEVEL=DEBUG` locally to inspect scraping output when troubleshooting.

+### Crawl4AI snapshot

+Dynamic Capital now vendors [Crawl4AI](https://github.com/unclecode/crawl4ai) under `third_party/crawl4ai` so advanced crawling workflows can run without initialising a git submodule.
+The snapshot tracks upstream commit `e651e045c44201c83ae68f3ef4858303533f18d9`.

+- **Dependencies** – install the Python packages listed in `third_party/crawl4ai/requirements.txt` (Playwright, aiohttp, litellm, etc.).
+  Optional extras such as PDF parsing match the upstream project.
+The dependencies are not installed automatically to keep the core workspace lightweight.
+- **CLI helper** – use `python tools/crawl4ai_runner.py <URL>` to fetch a page and emit markdown or HTML.
+The helper adds the vendored package to `sys.path`, exposes basic flags (cache, CSS selectors, fit output), and writes the output to stdout or a file.
+- **Upgrades** – replace the contents of `third_party/crawl4ai/crawl4ai/` with a newer upstream copy and update the README in that directory when bumping versions.

 ### Dynamic Hedge Model

 The automated hedge engine now complements the directional trading pipeline: